Skip to content

 • Wrong stitch count: You miscounted and your row doesnโ€™t line up with the pattern.

-• Uneven tension: One section is looser or tighter than the rest and throws off your projectโ€™s look.
+• Uneven tension: A section is tighter or looser than the rest and changes the look of your work.

 Step-by-Step Guide: How to Undo Crochet Stitches